wyshi/wyshi.github.io/_pages/about.md

 ## Misc
 Previously, I obtained my bachelor's degree in Mathematics from *Renmin University of China* and my master's degree in Statistics from *University of California, Berkeley*.
-After that I worked in the bay area as a data scientist for two years before going back to school.
+After that I worked in the bay area as a data scientist for two years before coming back to school.